LappleApple/community/committee-steering/governance/sig-governance.md

 be eligible to hold a leadership role within a SIG.
 - SIGs *MAY* prefer various levels of domain knowledge depending on the role.
 This should be documented.
-- People management interests - there's a lot of us!
+- Leads *MUST* support onboarding new contributors to grow the community and mitigate risk.

 #### Escalations

-- Lead membership disagreements *MAY* be escalated to the SIG Chairs.
+- Lead membership disagreements *SHOULD* be escalated to the SIG Chairs.
 SIG Chair membership disagreements may be escalated to the Steering Committee.

 #### On-boarding and Off-boarding Leads

 - Leads *MAY* decide to step down at anytime and propose a replacement.
-Use lazy consensus amongst other Leads with fallback on majority vote to accept proposal.
-The candidate *SHOULD* be supported by a majority of SIG contributors or the Subproject contributors (as applicable).
+Use lazy consensus amongst other Leads with fallback on majority vote to accept the proposal.
+The new Lead candidate *SHOULD* be supported by a majority of SIG contributors or the Subproject contributors (as applicable).
 - Leads *MAY* select additional leads through a [super-majority] vote amongst leads.
 This *SHOULD* be supported by a majority of SIG contributors or Subproject contributors (as applicable).